60pportunities/documentacao/docs/resumo_github_actions.md

 Start it with:
 ./run.sh
 4.2 Verify the Runner is Online:
-Check your repository’s Actions tab to see if the runner is listed.
+Check your repository's Actions tab to see if the runner is listed.
 Step 5: Create and Test a GitHub Action Workflow
 5.1 Navigate to the .github/workflows/ folder in your repository.
 5.2 Create a new YAML file (e.g., self-hosted-runner.yml) with the following code: